webhintio/hint/packages/formatter-excel/README.md

 # Formatter excel (`@sonarwhal/formatter-excel`)

-The `excel` formatter outputs the results in an Excel file, each resource in its sheet:
+The `excel` formatter outputs the results in an Excel file (xlsx), each resource in its sheet:

 ![Example output for the summary sheet of the excel formatter](images/summary.png)